Two kids hooked by the ’54 Kaiser

 Fired up, I wrote to our chief honorary member, Joseph W. Frazer, and asked for an interview.
 What the heck, right?
 He floored me when he said sure—come out and see him at “High Tide,” his French-style chateau on the coast in Newport, Rhode Island.
 Unique among Detroit auto executives, he had commuted weekly to and from Newport.
 Years later, I named our house in the Bahamas “High Tide” in Joe’s memory.

-Off we went, Bill Tilden and I, to record for the club magazine the first words Frazer had said publicly about Kaiser-Frazer since he left the board of directors in 1953.
+Off we went, Bill Tilden and me, to record for the club magazine the first words Frazer had said publicly about Kaiser-Frazer since he left the board of directors in 1953.
 We published the transcript in the summer 1969 issue, as I remember.
 I don’t have it.
 All my print archives were destroyed in a fire that burned my antique barns in 2003.

 Joe Frazer and Hickman Price

 Mr. Frazer’s nephew, Hickman Price, was present for the interview.
-Joe was widowed now, and living in a small wing of this beautiful house.
+Joe was widowed now, living in a small wing of this beautiful house.
 Hickman was redecorating the rest.
 Bill and I gathered that he was the old man’s watchful protector.
 We drank Tennessee bourbon and branch water, and they both loosened up.

 Mr. Frazer was very careful not to criticize anybody, but it was clear that he’d been heartbroken over the failure of the company.
 The two things he was most proud of said a lot about him.
 The first was that at peak, they had 20,000 people working.
 The second was that 100,000 cars bore his name.
-He said something about the auto industry I will never forget: “There’s so much money going out the window every day in this business, that if you’re not careful you’ll lose your shirt.”
+He also said something about the auto industry I will never forget: “There’s so much money going out the window every day in this business, that if you’re not careful you’ll lose your shirt.”
 That, of course, is exactly what happened to Kaiser-Frazer.

 As we left, Hickman Price made me an offer: “If you ever decide to write a book, come back and see me.
 I will tell you a thing or two about that benighted company nobody else will.”
 He proved to be as good as his word.